Suzanna-Linn/slua/docs/moving-lljson.md

 ### lljson constants

-Asides of the 4 funtions, there are 6 constants to give instructions for encoding and for information.
+Asides of the 4 functions, there are 6 constants to give instructions for encoding and for information.

 #### null and empty_array